madhav1991/LogViewer/README.md

 - Unit tests have been added for each component
     - LogViewer
         - Renders the table correctly
-        - Fetches and displays the logs correctly
         - Toggles row expansion to show log details
-        - Fetches more logs when scrolled to the end of list
+        - Shows loading indicator when fetching logs
-    - TimeLineChart
+    - TimelineChartSVG
-        - Renders the chart and initializes with correct options
+        - Renders without crashing
-        - Updates chart when the prop changes
+        - Renders "No data to show" when there is no data
+        - Renders x-axis labels correctly
+        - Groups logs by date and hour correctly
+        - Has accessible title and description
     - Utils/index.js
         - Checks if logs are grouped by date and hour
         - Returns empty array for empty input

-- Given more time, I would have tested the application by adding more E2E tests which gives us more confidence on the entire application.
+- Given more time, I would have tested the application by adding more end-to-end (E2E) tests, which would give us greater confidence in the entire application.
+In E2E tests, I shall selenium/plaright to test the following
+    - When the user scrolls, more events are loaded and the graph is updated.
+    - The user can click on each row of the table to expand or collapse it.
+    - Show in the network logs that an API call is made only when the end of the page is reached.
+- Additionally, when a user clicks on each bar, only the events related to that timeline should be displayed.
+Currently, users cannot click on each bar of the graph.